opengauss-mirror/docs/content/en/docs/DatabaseAdministrationGuide/generating-certificates.md

     .................+++
     ..................+++
     e is 65537 (0x10001)
-    --Set the protection password of the root private key to at least four characters, for example, Test@123.
+    --Set the protection password of the root private key to at least four characters, for example, xxxxxx.
     Enter pass phrase for demoCA/private/cakey.pem:
-    --Enter the private key password Test@123 again.
+    --Enter the private key password xxxxxx again.
     Verifying - Enter pass phrase for demoCA/private/cakey.pem:
     ```